hbg/mcp-paperswithcode/README.md

 > Allows AI assistants to find and read papers, as well as view related code repositories for further context.

-This MCP server provides an Model Context Protocol (MCP) client that can interface with the PapersWithCode API.
+This MCP server provides a Model Context Protocol (MCP) client that interfaces with the PapersWithCode API.

-Additionally, helper tools are introduced to make it easier for the AI agent to make use of the information provided through the PapersWithCode API.
+It includes tools for searching, retrieving, and parsing information on research papers, authors, datasets, conferences, and more.

 # 🚀 Getting Started